-- Help to raise awareness of SEND issues at governing board meetings; - Monitor the quality and effectiveness of SEND and disability provision within the school and update the governing board on this via termly link governor visits; Work with the Headteacher/Principal and SENDCo to determine the strategic development of the SEND policy and provision in the school.
+- Help to raise awareness of SEND issues at governing board meetings; - Monitor the quality and effectiveness of SEND provision within the school and update the governing board on this via termly link governor visits;

+Work with the School Leader and SENDCo to determine the strategic development of the SEND policy and provision in the school.

-5.3 The Headteacher/ Principal
+5.3 The School Leader

-- Work with the SENDCo and SEND governor to determine the strategic development of the SEND policy and provision in the school; - Have overall responsibility for the provision and progress of learners with SEN and/or a disability; - Ensure the correct SEND provision is in place based on a needs assessment review carried out across the whole school and included in the School Improvement Plan; - Ensure the SENDCo has access to appropriate training to deliver their role and responsibilities;
+- Work with the SENDCo and SEND governor to determine the strategic development of the SEND policy and provision in the school; - Have overall responsibility for the provision and progress of learners with SEN and/or a disability; - Ensure the correct SEND provision is in place based on a needs assessment review carried out across the whole school and included in the School Improvement Plan; - Ensure the SENDCo has access to appropriate training to deliver their role and responsibilities; - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively; - With the SENCO, regularly review and evaluate the breadth and impact of the SEND support the school offers or can access, and co-operate with the LA in reviewing the provision that is available locally and in developing the local offer - With the SENCO and teaching staff, identify any patterns in the school's identification of SEND, both within the school and in comparison with national data, and use these to reflect on and reinforce the quality of teaching - Setting objectives and priorities in the School's Improvement Plan, which includes SEND.